TripleSence/FastCode.AHK/README.md

 2. Smooth code
 3. FastCode.AHK can be used independently from Replace.AHK, since Replace.AHK is only kind of tricky file as and addition to the main idea.

-## List the licensing information for your project.
+## List the licensing information.

 Script share under GNU general public license v3.0.
 [Details](https://www.gnu.org/licenses/gpl-3.0.en.html)